Salve: Cuticle & Nail Cream

-Keeping your hands and cuticles well moisturized is the key to keeping them looking great!
+Keeping your hands and cuticles well moisturized is the key to beautiful hands.

 Our nails and cuticles need some pampering to remain healthy.
 Organic Cuticle and Nail Cream is packed with nutrient-rich oils and butters to moisturize, soothe, repair, and protect dry, splitting cuticles and strengthen dry, weak or brittle nails.
 Healthy cuticles can mean fewer hangnails.